kxcontrib/phrases/docs/shape.md

 # Shape

-The _rank_ of an array is the depth of nesting to which it remains rectangular.
+The _depth_ of an array is the depth of nesting to which it remains rectangular.
-It corresponds to the dimensions of a rectangular array.
+It corresponds to the dimensions of a rectangular array, thus the array’s _rank_: the number of indexes to which it can be applied.
 (Q arrays are not required to be rectangular.)

 The _shape_ of an array is its count in each dimension.